apache/zeppelin/docs/quickstart/kubernetes.md

 When interpreter group is `spark`, Zeppelin sets necessary spark configuration automatically to use Spark on Kubernetes.
 It uses client mode, so Spark interpreter Pod works as a Spark driver, spark executors are launched in separate Pods.
-This auto configuration can be overrided by manually setting `master` property of Spark interpreter.
+This auto configuration can be overrided by manually setting `spark.master` property of Spark interpreter.

 ### Accessing Spark UI (or Service running in interpreter Pod)